 ALARMING STATISTICS REVEAL:

-- In 2010, 1680 brain cancers were diagnosed in Australia; that is roughly one person diagnosed every 5 hours.*
+- On average, approximately 1970 brain cancers are diagnosed each year in Australia; that is roughly 1 person diagnosed with brain cancer every 5 hours.

 - Brain cancer has a very high mortality rate and survival rates have hardly changed for 30 years.